-Understanding LaTeX Table Commands Structure
+Understanding LaTeX Table Structure

 \begin{table}[positioning]